jahnf/mkcres/README.md

 ### Configuration

 The configuration is done in a JSON file.
-The file has to contain the `CRES` value, which is an array of prefix conigurations.
+The file has to contain the `CRES` value, which is an array of prefix configurations.
 A prefix configuration can contain the `prefix` and an array of `files`.
 A resource can be later found and referenced via *prefix + filename* or *prefix + alias* if the alias for a resource file is set.